xirzo/Blog/README.md

 ## Deploy on server

+> ![WARNING]
+> When building frontend image for production, set ENVs inside of the Dockerfile.

 Create context to execute **Docker** commands as if you were on VPS.
 ```sh
 docker context create blog --host=ssh;://<username>@<ip>